maxicot/cease/README.md

 # cease

-`cease` is a simplistic C23 library for monadic error-handling.
+`cease` is a simplistic C23 library for monadic error handling.
 Refer to `include/cease.h` for documentation.

 ### Installation